trillek-team/trillek-computer/DCPU-16.md

      - | 0x1e | -     |
      - | 0x1f | -     |
     ---+------+-------+-------------------------------------------------------------

+- Any write to PC register gets cleared his lower bit, enforcing PC register value to be a multiple of 2.
+- Any write to IA register gets cleared his lower bit, enforcing IA register value to be a multiple of 2.

 Type 3 instructions alweays have their lower ten bits unset, have no operands and a is a six bit opcode.
 In binary, they have the format: oooooo0000000000